 - Ectomorph

-Ectomorphs are the complete opposite of endomorphs.
-They have lean and thin bodies, with narrow hips and shoulders.
-They are tall and don’t easily gain weight even if they eat a lot of food.
-To gain weight, they have to use dietary supplements along with foods that are rich in calories.
-Their calorie intake should be more than their daily requirement if they want to add some pounds to their body weight.
+Ectomorphs are the opposite of endomorphs.
+They have lean, thin bodies with narrow hips and shoulders.
+Many ectomorphs are tall, but it is possible to find petite ectomorphs.
+They don’t easily gain weight, even if they eat a lot of food.
+An ectomorph might need to use dietary supplements, along with foods that are rich in calories, in order to gain weight.

 - Mesomorph

 This body type is a combination of endomorph and ectomorph.
-These people have larger bones and thicker joints with powerful muscular shoulders.
-Their bodies have a large production of growth hormone and testosterone.
+These individuals have larger bones and thicker joints with powerful, muscular shoulders.
+Their bodies have a large production of growth hormones and testosterone, and they tend to be naturally athletic.
 Their metabolism is stable, neither too slow nor too fast, so they don’t have to face the challenges of losing or gaining weight.

 - Jogging